Brody Jenner & Kaitlynn Carter’s ‘Threesome’ Bragging Doesn’t Go Down Well With Fans After Miley Cyrus Makeout

 “These people make nothing but mockery of marriage!
 I guess that’s hollyweird for you!” one fan wrote with 361 others agreeing.

-When it comes to open relationships, Hollywood is just as catered-to as the rest of the world.
-Miley herself hinted at the inclusion of others in her July Elle interview, although her words fell short of confirming that other individuals were involved in her marriage.
+When it comes to open relationships, the entertainment industry has seen its share.
+Miley herself hinted at the idea in her July Elle interview, although her words fell short of confirming that other individuals were involved in her marriage.
 Miley referenced being attracted to women.
-More confirmed in terms of keeping the circle open has been Bella Thorne’s open relationship with rapper Mod Sun and YouTuber Tana Mongeau, per People.
+However, Bella Thorne was much more vocal about her ideas on an open relationship with rapper Mod Sun and YouTuber Tana Mongeau, per People.

-While responses to today’s report weren’t exclusively slamming, it did appear that the most upvoted responses weren’t giving Brody’s marital outline the thumbs-up.
+While responses to today’s report weren’t exclusively negative, it did appear that the most upvoted responses weren’t giving Brody’s marital details the thumbs-up.

 Miley’s split has been the biggest celebrity breakup story this month.
 The singer’s rep confirmed that her marriage to Liam Hemsworth was officially over two days ago, with media outlets overflowing at the seams with updates.
-Miley herself has updated her social media with free-spirited hiking photos, with Liam also appearing to have broken his silence telling the world that they don’t understand.
+Miley herself has updated her social media with free-spirited hiking photos, with Liam also appearing to have broken his silence, telling the world that they don’t understand.
 His statement was a brief one, though.